-I am a researcher at Princeton University applying a mixture of theory- and data-driven approaches to problems in neuroscience and behavior.
-I work in the Center for the Physics of Biological Function and the Princeton Neuroscience Institute.
+I am a postdoctoral researcher at Princeton University applying theory- and data-driven approaches to problems in neuroscience and behavior.
+I work in the Princeton Neuroscience Institute and the Center for the Physics of Biological Function.

 I have been a teaching assistant for several theoretical neuroscience and related courses, including the Allen Institute’s Summer Workshop on the Dynamic Brain, the IBRO-Simons Computational Neuroscience Imbizo, and Coursera’s Computational Neuroscience course.